edwinsn/Search-NASA-images/README.md

 # Search-NASA-images
-A web page through which you can search for images from the NASA API (https://images-api.nasa.gov).
-This page implements an infinite scroll with javaScript and requests the API using fetch.
+A web page through which you can search for images and audio from the NASA API (https://images-api.nasa.gov).
+The page implements an infinite scroll with javaScript and requests the API using fetch.